-They make your search listings obvious and easy to click on—in this case with respect to Amazon, but you can employ the same strategy for your own e-commerce site too (through a relatively simple process).
+They make your search listings evident and easy to click on—in this case, with respect to Amazon- but you can also employ the same strategy for your own e-commerce site (through a relatively simple process).

 2. Total Reviews Featured on Your Website Increase SEO, Too!

 Rich snippets target a specific page and increase its ranking, CTR (Click Through Rate), and sales.
-However, the total number of reviews you pull in across all products and services on your site improves your ranking as well.
+However, the total number of reviews you pull across all products and services on your site also improves your ranking.

-As you can see, it takes a good 9 months to achieve the full effect; but every little bit counts.
+As you can see, it takes a good nine months to achieve the full effect; but every little bit counts.

 You might ask yourself: Why does Google even care about these reviews so much?

 Some businesses use separate testimonial pages for their website.
-Others embed testimonials on various pages where their customers are likely to stop and make a decision.
+Others embed testimonials on various pages where customers are likely to stop and decide.

 The latter is likely more effective.
-However, in either case, testimonials often use important keywords that Google indexes regarding your website.
+However, in either case, testimonials often use essential keywords that Google indexes regarding your website.

 Moreover, testimonials act as highly effective “social proof.”
 In other words, your website visitors read these and place a lot of trust in them when making a purchase decision.

-It’s important to let your customers write their own testimonials (you can provide them with questions to guide their responses).
-In doing so, they’re more likely to use important keywords and add credibility to the process—in comparison to those that are professionally written.
+Let your customers write testimonials (you can provide them with questions to guide their responses).
+In doing so, they’re more likely to use essential keywords and add credibility to the process—compared to professionally written ones.

-While there are so many ways user-generated content comes into play with SEO (especially through social media), these are just a few examples packing an SEO ranking power punch.
+While there are so many ways user-generated content comes into play with SEO (primarily through social media), these are just a few examples of packing an SEO ranking power punch.

-Red Coyote Services has content writers and SEO specialist to assist you if you need.
+Red Coyote Services has content writers and SEO specialists to assist you if you need them.
 Contact us for a discussion.